ethanyuan-research/IV-PAFNet_dataset/README.md

 # IV-PAFNet_dataset

-Datasets used in this study for infrared–visible vehicle detection, including the DroneVehicle and Camera-vehicle datasets.
+Datasets used in this study for infrared–visible detection, including the DroneVehicle and Camera-vehicle datasets.

 - **DroneVehicle**: https://github.com/VisDrone/DroneVehicle